Minkowski content and fractal Euler characteristic for conformal graph directed systems

 \section{Conformal Graph Directed Systems}

 A core text concerning conformal graph directed systems (cGDS) is \cite{Urbanski_Buch}.
 The class of cGDS generalises the notion of conformal iterated function systems and gives rise to a much richer class of fractal sets such as limit sets of Fuchsian groups.
-In \cref{sec:examples} we give examples of classes of fractal sets which can be obtained via a cGDS.
+In Sec.~\ref{sec:examples} we give examples of classes of fractal sets which can be obtained via a cGDS.
 In this section, we present the relevant definitions.

-\begin{defn}[Directed multigraph] A \emph{directed multigraph} $(V,E,i,t)$ consists of a finite set of vertices $V$, a finite set of directed edges $E$ and functions $i,t\colon E\to V$ which determine the initial and terminal vertex of an edge.
+\begin{definition}[Directed multigraph] A \emph{directed multigraph} $(V,E,i,t)$ consists of a finite set of vertices $V$, a finite set of directed edges $E$ and functions $i,t\colon E\to V$ which determine the initial and terminal vertex of an edge.
 The edge $e\in E$ goes from $i(e)$ to $t(e)$.
-Thus, the \emph{initial} and \emph{terminal vertices} of $e$ are $i(e)$ and $t(e)$ respectively. \end{defn}
+Thus, the \emph{initial} and \emph{terminal vertices} of $e$ are $i(e)$ and $t(e)$ respectively. \end{definition}